 8. Do not use technology as a babysitter.

 According to a study by child safety advocacy group Common Sense Media, one in five parents uses a smartphone or tablet to keep children distracted while running errands.
 It’s convenient, sure–but it also takes away the opportunity for kids to interact with the world, to learn how to manage their own discomfort, and to be bored.
 Boredom is a necessary part of childhood (and adulthood).
-And, who knows what your kids might do when struck with the right balance of boredom and technology restrictions?
+And who knows what your kids might do when struck with the right balance of boredom and technology restrictions?
 Just look at Caine Monroy, the nine-year-old boy from East Los Angeles who built an incredible, working arcade out of cardboard boxes from his dad’s auto parts store.
 If Caine had been playing video games in the corner all summer, would he have masterminded that amazing arcade?
 (If you missed this viral hit, check out the video.)

 9. Challenge teachers and administrators to explain how and why they are using technology in the classroom.

 Are teachers using it because they can?
 Is the school implementing an iPad program because they feel like they should?
 There is wide variation across schools in terms of technology use.
 Some schools are wired around the clock, while others, like the Waldorf Schools–a popular choice among Silicon Valley tech giants–don’t allow technology at all (even at home).
 Do your research, ask questions, and don’t be shy about getting answers.